egordorichev/BurningKnight/enemy_ideas.md

 ## ALPHA ENEMIES

+* ant lion
+* mob, that orbits other enemies and just shoots

 * enemy, that reflects your bullets with melee arc
 * enemy, that stands still, shoots laser at you and gets pushed back